mschneider82/sharecmd/README.md

 * Nextcloud / Owncloud
 * Any missing?
 Create an Issue or PR!

-# Optional Support for URL Shortener Provider:
+# Optional Support for URL Shortener:

 * Biturl
+* ...

 # Howto share?